owncloud/docs/README.md

 ## Best Practices and Tips

-Please refer to [Best Practices and Tips for writing in AsciiDoc](./docs/best-practices.md) for more information.
+Refer to [Best Practices and Tips for writing in AsciiDoc](./docs/best-practices.md) for more information.

 ## Target Branch and Backporting